 Enjoy a relaxing day of outdoor fun with Madison River Tubing.
 Grab a morning bite at Main Street Overeasy or Bagel Works.
-Make it a slow morning because the earliest trip leaves town at 11:00.
-Meet at our Bozeman Location and we will shuttle you to the Madison River, give you a tube, and release you to enjoy a float down a mellow section of the river.
+Meet at our Bozeman Location on the weekend at 11:15 am and we will shuttle you to the Madison River, give you a tube, and release you to enjoy a float down a mellow section of the river.
+Or take the scenic drive yourself and we will meet you at the Madison River with all of the gear ready for your trip.
+(Make sure you make reservations, we do not have walk up trips at the river.)
 We offer floating cooler rentals for snacks and beverages too!
-We pick you up a few hours down-river and take you back to town.
 Grab another delicious dinner- maybe Ted’s Montana Grill for a tender bison burger.
-Finish your night with a movie at the Regal Theatre or stroll along Pete’s Hill in town for some local stargazing!
+Finish your night with a stroll along Pete’s Hill in town for some local stargazing!

 Raft the Gallatin River and ZipLine, then go for a Hot Springs Soak